 How influenza is spread

-The flu virus is spread when an infected person talks, coughs or sneezes small droplets containing infectious agents into the air.
-The droplets in the air may be breathed in by those nearby.
-Infection may also be spread by contact with hands, tissues and other articles soiled by infected nose and throat discharges.
+The flu virus is spread when an infected person talks, coughs or sneezes small droplets that contain the virus into the air where they may be breathed in by people nearby.
+Infection may also be spread by contact with hands, tissues and other infected articles.

 Signs and symptoms